"It's a fusion of art & high-tech & Latham is a Master Photographer"

 - Art Critic Larry Jenkins, September 2004

-For me, photography is an all-consuming passionate expression of what I see.
-For as long as I can remember, I have invested fortunes into camera equipment & I long dreamt of being a landscape photographer.
-Back in the late 80’s I worked in a camera store in Auckland & read every photo magazine cover to cover, extracting as much inspiration as I could, then snapped away with my Canon T70 (which was quite flash at the time!)
-Mobile phones were portable bricks & who had heard of Apple, wasn’t that a fruit?
+Back in the late 80’s, I dreamt of being a landscape photographer & absorbed every photo magazine from cover to cover, then snapped away with my Canon T70, which was quite flash at the time!
+Mobile phones were expensive bricks & who had heard of Apple, wasn’t that a fruit?

-I ship my work to clients around the world, with collectors including the family of the famous Swedish camera manufacturer, Hasselblad.
-Corporate clients include household names such as TVNZ, Ministry of Foreign Affairs & Trade, Ministry of Primary Industries, Frucor, Glaxo Smith Kline, Southern Cross, Starship & Ascot Hospitals, Rydges Hotel, NZ Steel, Icebreaker, Metlife Care, Vector Arena & many more.
-I'm particularly proud of the recently completed commissions for Auckland International Airport, which feature 20 remarkable large installations on both Glass & Fabric.
+Other corporate clients include TVNZ, Ministry of Foreign Affairs & Trade, Ministry of Primary Industries, Frucor, Glaxo Smith Kline, Southern Cross, Starship & Ascot Hospitals, Rydges Hotel, NZ Steel, Icebreaker, Vector Arena, Metlife Care, Masonic & Settlers retirement villages, plus many more...